libhal-google/libhal/README.md

 the `-I` flag to specify directories where headers can be found.
 The file must be at the root of the directory listed within the `-I` include path.

+## 💡 Motivation

+The world of embedded systems is written almost entirely in C and C++.
+More and more the embedded world moves away from C and towards C++.
+This has to do with the many benefits of C++ such as type safety, compile time features, meta-programming, multiple programming paradigms which, if use correctly can result in smaller and higher performance code than in C.

+But a problem for embedded software in C++, as well as in C, is that there isn't a consistent and common API for embedded libraries.
+Looking around, you will find that each hardware vendor has their own set of libraries and tools for their specific products.
+If you write a driver on top of their libraries, you will find that your code will only work for that specific platform/product.
+In some cases you may also be limited to just their toolchain.
+You as the developer are locked in to this one specific setup.
+And if you move to another platform, you must do the work of rewriting all of your code again.

+libembeddedhal seeks to solve this issue by creating a set of generic interfaces for embedded system concepts such as serial communication (UART), analog to digital conversion (ADC), inertial measurement units (IMU), pulse width modulation (PWM) and much more.
+The advantage of building a system on top of libembeddedhal is that higher level drivers can be used with any target platform whether it is an stm32, an nxp micro controller, an RISC-V or is on an embedded linux.

+This project is inspired by the work of Rust's embedded_hal and follows many of the same design goals.

+libembeddedhal's design goals:

+1. Serve as a foundation for building an ecosystem of platform agnostic drivers.
+2. Must abstract away device specific details like registers and bitmaps.
+3. Must be generic across devices such that any platform can be supported.
+4. Must be minimal for boosting performance and reducing size costs.
+5. Must be composable such that higher level drivers can build on top of these.
+6. Be accessible through package mangers so that developers can easily pick and choose which drivers they want to use.

 # 🪪 Library Badges

 ![supported](https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Flibembeddedhal%2Flibembeddedhal%2Fmain%2Fbadges%2Fsupported.json)